UijeongJang/Uijeongjang.github.io/index.md

 author_profile: true
 title: About
 ---
-Hi, my name is Uijeong Jang.
-I am a Ph.D student at UCLA Math, advised by Professor Ernest K. Ryu.
+Hi, welcome to my homepage.
+I am Uijeong, a Ph.D student at UCLA Math, advised by Professor Ernest K. Ryu.

 I am interested in mathematical optimization and its applications to practical problems in deep learning.